Engin-Boot/visit-case-s1b11/README.md

 The facility keeps a manual log of footfalls as well.
 Make it possible to reconcile the records with the manual log, without having to simulate the input again.

+-Sender reads two CSV files as input.
+One is data from footfall sensor and the other is manual log.

+-Sender validates the sensor data and reconcile with the records in manual log and prints it to console

 ## Evaluation Criteria